-This GCSE course will require further qualifications at post-16 to enter the job market such as Level 3 Subsidiary Diploma in Hospitality.

-It is an ideal course to give students a real 'taste' of what it is like to work in the hospitality and catering industry.
+This GCSE course could lead students to study Level 3 Subsidiary Diploma in Hospitality.
+It is an ideal course to give students a real 'taste' of what it is like to work in the hospitality industry in preparation for employment.